TorsteinEide/tdt4195-visdat/report/report.md

 source of images: https://demonstrations.wolfram.com/LowPassAndHighPassFilteringOfImages/

 ### C) For each kernel, figure out what kind of kernel it is (high- or low-pass).
 Shortly explain your reasoning.
-I think that the first kernel (a) is low-pass as you can clearly see there are smoothed parts of the image, this is something the high-pass would ignore.
-This means that the second kernel (b) is high-pass, this also supports my claim due to there being no smoothed parts of the image.
+I think the first kernel (a) is high-pass as it would exclude the low-frequency signals in the frequency domain, this would result in an image with hard edges.
+This means that the second image (b) is low-pass, as it would exclude the high-frequency signals and keep the high-frequency signals so that we will be left with the smoothed parts of the origianl image.

 ## Task 4: Programming
 ### A)